ayaka14732/TransCan/README.md

 This project is the JAX implementation of the [bart-base](https://arxiv.org/abs/1910.13461) model.
 It is built with two objectives in mind:

-(1) To explain the architecture of BART more clearly;
+(1) To explain the BART architecture more clearly;

 (2) To demonstrate how the Transformer-based model can be implemented in JAX.